opencost/opencost/README.md

 You can deploy OpenCost on any Kubernetes 1.8+ cluster in a matter of minutes, if not seconds!

-Visit the full documentation for [recommended install options](https://www.opencost.io/docs/installation/install).
+Please Visit the full documentation for [recommended install options](https://www.opencost.io/docs/installation/install).

 ## Usage